smart-on-fhir/cumulus-library/docs/workflows.md

 # Workflow reference

-This page contains detailed documentation on table building utilities utilities provided for use in Cumulus studies.
+This page contains detailed documentation on table building utilities provided for use in Cumulus studies.

 ## Specific workflows